Best Chipmunk Poison (When Repellent Doesn’t Work)

 • The bait bar can be easily hidden from sight.

-• A hard and chewy composition, they are suitable for chipmunks teeth.
+• A hard and chewy composition suitable for chipmunks teeth.

-• Can be broken up and easily without a bait trap.
+• Can be broken up and easily placed without needing a bait trap.

 Cons:

-• As it is a poison, it could lead to secondary kills.
+• As it is a poison, it may lead to secondary kills.

 #2 – Tomcat All-Weather Bait Chunx

-Tomcat has been a firm favorite for the effective control of pests for many years.
+Tomcat has been a top name in pest control for many years.

 • For use in and around agricultural buildings and homes